-The recent outbreak of COVID-19, which surfaced in Wuhan, China, in December 2019, has since been declared a pandemic and has spread to multiple global regions, including the United States, Europe and other parts of Asia.
-The impact of this pandemic has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
+The impact of the COVID-19 pandemic has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
 In an effort to halt the outbreak of COVID-19, a number of countries, including the United States and Germany where we have key operations, placed significant restrictions on travel, and many businesses announced extended closures.
-Although certain of these countries or locales within the countries have begun to allow reopening of certain businesses, it is unclear how long total or partial shutdowns may last and whether additional shutdowns will be necessary to the extent future outbreaks occur.
+It is unclear how long total or partial shutdowns may last and whether additional shutdowns will be necessary to the extent future outbreaks occur.